mohiminulsemon/PostgreSQL-basics/README.md

 ---

-## 9. What is the GROUP BY clause and its role?
+## 9. Explain the GROUP BY clause and its role in aggregation operations.

 - **Groups records** by specific column values.
 - Often used with **aggregate functions** to summarize data.